Hike the Pike Island Loop

 There are many beautiful places to hike in Minnesota, but the Pike Island trail is a bit of a hidden gem I only recently discovered.

-There are Several Parking and Trail Options
+Parking and Trail Options

 Pike Island is part of Fort Snelling State Park.
 You can either drive into the state park, where you will need to pay a fee, or you can park at Historic Fort Snelling, which is free.
 From there you can walk to Pike Island.